-Rock music gives musicians a lot of space to express themselves and to write very different songs (different in length, with varied instruments and rhythms…) and to play the way they want: it is a genre you live first, on stage and on the streets, and every movement from this heterogeneous style brought its own lot of new trends (let’s not remember the painful memory of the trend of greasy hair after Nirvana’s success, for example).
-Then, rock is more than just a music style, it is a movement that shook and woke up an entire generation.
+Rock music gives musicians a lot of space to express themselves and to write very different songs (differeing in length, with varied instruments and rhythms…) and to play the way they want: it is a genre you live first, on stage and on the streets.
+Every movement from this heterogeneous genre brought its own lot of new trends (let’s not remember the painful memory of the trend of greasy hair after Nirvana’s success, for example).
+After all, rock is more than just genre of music, it is a movement that shook and woke up an entire generation.

 If the people dig it, then I dig it.
 If the people wanna hear it, then I wanna play it

-Since it was born around 1955 in the US, rock music has been linked to saxophone.
+Since its birth in 1955 in the US, rock music has been linked to saxophones.
 In fact, it was created by mixing jazz, blues, RnB, country and folk.
 Even if the guitar seems to be the major rock instrument, do not feel left out: within all its diversity, there is a place for you saxophonists in the great world of rock ‘n’ roll.
-Alternative, progressive, psychedelic, grunge, pop, punk, or even glam rock, there is about one rock style for every rock-star that you secretly are.
-No worries, the great stars of the genre have written a lot of songs that put the sax under the spotlights!
+Alternative, progressive, psychedelic, grunge, pop, punk, or even glam rock, there is one rock style for the rock-star that you secretly are.
+No worries, the great stars of the genre have written a lot of songs that put the sax under the spotlight!

 Rock n’ roll: a varied style that embraces the sax

 Two sub-genres are truly part of this sax-rock romance.